Showing posts sorted by relevance for query Gray. Sort by date Show all posts

 In demography, the use of “gray” as an synecdoche of “aging” (an allusion to gray hair) began as slang but has become so accepted by economists and others it probably should now be thought formal.
 It can be used to describe aging of a whole population (the “graying of China”) or those in a certain sector or geographic region (“the graying of the priesthood”).
 Still a slang form is “graybeard”, a reference to an older man, one who presumably needs to be bearded if an individual but when applied collectively (“the graybeards”) it’s based on the age of the group rather than any particular hirsuteness.
 The phrase “giving me gray hair” is used as a complaint that someone is so troublesome the stress they induce is causing one prematurely to age.
 In some cases, stress can literally cause premature aging.
 Battleship gray is a (narrow) range of dull, matt shades of gray often used for warships, it being the compromise which worked best as a form of camouflage against the variations in sea color.
 Modern paints used of warships still use battleship gray but with special (stealth) treatments to reduce susceptibility to detection by radar or other electronic systems.

-Gray hair as a thing: Some now dye their hair gray but as a look it succeeds only in the young and it's one of those rare things which succeeds when it's obvious it's fake.
-In older women, for whom grayness is a thing of the passing of time, the choice is to conceal or embrace, the latter group growing but still a feminist, anti-ageist niche.
+Gray hair as a thing: Some now dye their hair gray but as a look it succeeds only in the young and is one of those rare things which succeeds when it's obvious it's fake so the correct term should be "faux gray".
+In older women, for whom grayness is a thing of the passing of time, the choice is to conceal or celebrate, the latter group growing but still a feminist, anti-ageist niche.
+"Blue rinses" seem a thing of the past (there was once the term "blue rinse set" which carried a number of connotations, none positive) but, among the young, blue hair is now not uncommon, usually in variegated form.

 Friday, October 27, 2023